UKP-SQuARE/square-core/square-model-inference-api/README.md

 Inference API that supports SOTA (QA) models & adapters.
 Receives input and returns prediction and other artifacts (e.g. attention scores)

+## On the API Path
+The 'true' path of the API for the model server is of the form `/api/$endpoint` where the endpoint is embeddings, question-answering, etc. This is the path you use if you just run a model server locally.

+However, to run and distinguish multiple models, we use an API gateway with nginx so we extend the path to `/api/$modelname/$endpoint` which is then resolved by nginx to the correct model server and forwarded to this server's `/api/$endpoint` endpoint.
+This is the path you use with Docker.
+This requires you to setup the docker-compose and nginx config as described below.

 ## Project structure

 The Model API uses 3 components: